Johnnycyan/dim-aegis-overlay/README.md

+# New Version available in Beta

+Please try out the latest version and report any problems or bugs.

+Either clone the WIP branch and build it or download the 1.1.0-beta release.

 # DIM Aegis Overlay

 A **Chrome / Opera MV3 browser extension** that overlays weapon roll grades directly inside [Destiny Item Manager (DIM)](https://app.destinyitemmanager.com), drawing from two sources: